jimburton/sudoku/README.md

   type Block = [Maybe Int]
 ```

-We are going to define a function that checks if a puzzle is not
+We are going to define a function that checks if a puzzle satisfies
-violating any of the above constraints, by checking that none of the
+the above constraints, by checking that each of the blocks satisfies
-blocks violate those constraints.
+the constraints.

 ## Part 3